emirahmed123/Literature-Review-ML/README.md

 # Literature_Review_ML

+This work is apart of the MAT3036 Literature Review module at the University of Surrey, Department of Mathematics.

 This repository contains the code used for all experiments in the ML Literature Review.

 All code is written up in PyTorch.